-* an opportunity to teach in a blended or online course
+* an opportunity to teach or facilitate in a blended or online course or training programme

-* previous experience of online teaching and learning
+* previous experience of online teaching or learning

-* at least two years’ experience as a university educator or educational technologist
+* at least two years’ experience as a university educator, educational technologist or trainer

 All applicants will require a letter of support from their line manager or Head of Department.